 Proper bonsai soil is critical for the health of bonsai trees.
 Tried and tested millions of times Japanese bonsai soils (Akadama, Kanuma, Kiryu) meet all requirements.
 We offer them in different grain sizes and packaging.
-They are suitable for bonsai repotting of your outdoor bonsai as well as for indoor bonsai.
+They are suitable for repotting of your outdoor bonsai as well as for indoor bonsai.

 Which bonsai soil have proven themselves in bonsai care ?